Types of Truck Accidents

 If you or a loved one has been seriously injured in any type of truck accident, you have the right to seek full compensation from the responsible parties.
 At the Law Office of Cohen & Jaffe, LLP, our truck accident lawyers provide focused, results-oriented representation to clients in all types of these cases.

 Talk to one of our attorneys about your case.
 Contact us today for a free consultation.
-Our Long Island trucking accident lawyers represent clients in Nassau County, Suffolk County, Queens and across New York City.
+Our Long Island trucking accident lawyers represent clients in Nassau County, Suffolk County, Queens and nearby areas including Nassau County, Suffolk County and Queens.
 Se habla español.

 How Truck Accidents Happen